 Coongra Creek Camping At Todmorden On The Oodnadatta Track

 Coongra Creek at Todmorden isn’t a well known spot for camping on the Oodnadatta Track but it bloody well should be!
 Add it to your list of must camp at places on the Oodnadatta Track.
 WikiCamps has it listed as being the area on the left when travelling towards Marla however we followed some tracks to the right and camped on that side.
-I’m happy that we did as it is one of the better remote area camp sites we’ve been lucky enough to spend a night at.
+The ground on the left was still very wet, my boots sunk into it a bit when walking in to check so no way I was going to drive in.
+I’m happy that we did go to the right as it was one of the better remote area camp sites we’ve been lucky enough to spend a night at.
 Absolutely awesome.

 Free Camping On The Oodnadatta Track